AndrewSink/ChatGPT-Sphere-Generator/README.md

 The script was primarily written by ChatGPT, but I had do some light clean-up (importing libraries, creating the HTML, etc.).

-This was made using the following workflow:
+This was made using the following workflow, using specific prompts for each step:
 * Creating a simple scene (sphere, gridhelper, camera, etc.) in threejs
 * Adding slider to control number of segments
 * Adding rotation controls